usfomicshub/usfomicshub.github.io/Cluster_Computing/RNAseq_Pipeline/index.md

 ### Requirements

-*   access to the RRA or CIRCE cluster
+*   access to the RRA cluster

+      *note the pipeline module is not available on CIRCE.

 *   Suggested naming convention for fastq files: